-According to evolutionistic astronomers, the speed of the Earth is decreasing by at least one second every 600 000 years -- which, they say, must inevitably ultimately affect our days and especially our tides.1 More urgently, claimed the famous communist philosopher Friedrich Engels, the Earth is cooling down and slowly approaching the center of the solar system -- and must ultimately freeze up and fall into the sun.2 Indeed, even our sun is losing billions of tons of energy every second and -- according to Thompson -- reducing its diameter at the rate of thirty-six yards per year.
+According to evolutionistic astronomers, the speed of the earth is decreasing by at least one second every 600,000 years, which must inevitably ultimately affect our days and especially our tides!
+More urgently, claimed the famous communist philosopher Friedrich Engels, the earth is cooling down and slowly approaching the center of the solar system, and must ultimately freeze up and fall into the sun.
+And even our sun is losing billions of tons of energy every second, and, according to Thompson, reducing its diameter at the rate of thirty-six yards per year.